-Director of Broadband/Senior Director of Broadband - Signatory, final reviewer, and approver of the Broadband Office on all Grant questions, rankings, and award recommendations

-Deputy Director of Broadband - Responsible for preliminary review and scoring of applications from programmatic perspective.
-Supports creation of draft responses from questions provided by ISPs for Senior Management's review and approval

-Manager, Finance and Administration - Responsible for preliminary review and scoring of applications from fiscal perspective along with completeness checks of relevant information pertaining to the prospective subgrantee.
-Supports creation of draft responses from questions provided by ISPs relating to fiscal matters for Senior Management's review and approval

-Senior Data Scientist - Responsible for supporting preliminary review and scoring of applications from programmatic perspective.
-Responsible for evaluating projects proposed in relation to minimum requirements set forth in guidance documentation related to the Grant.
-Ensure data completeness of applicant submission.

-GIS Specialists/Project Managers - Responsible for supporting preliminary review and scoring of applications from programmatic perspective.
-Responsible for evaluating projects proposed in relation to minimum requirements set forth in guidance documentation.

-Consultants/Contract Support - Responsible for providing subject matter expertise in the evaluation, compliance check, and affirmation grant applications submitted to the SCBBO meet (or do not meet), the minimum qualifications outlined as gating criteria pertaining to the BEAD program.
+- Director of Broadband/Senior Director of Broadband Signatory, final reviewer, and approver of the Broadband Office on all Grant questions, rankings, and award recommendations - Deputy Director of Broadband Responsible for preliminary review and scoring of applications from programmatic perspective.
+Supports creation of draft responses from questions provided by ISP's for Senior Management's review and approval - Manager, Finance and Administration Responsible for preliminary review and scoring of applications from fiscal perspective along with completeness checks of pertinent information pertaining to the prospective subgrantee.
+Supports creation of draft responses from questions provided by ISP's relating to fiscal matters for Senior Management's review and approval - Senior Data Scientist Responsible for supporting preliminary review and scoring of applications from programmatic perspective.
+Responsible for evaluating projects proposed in relation to minimum requirements set forth in guidance documentation related to Grant.
+Ensure data completeness of applicant submission. - GIS Specialists/Project Managers Responsible for supporting preliminary review and scoring of applications from programmatic perspective.
+Responsible for evaluating projects proposed in relation to minimum requirements set forth in guidance documentation. - Consultants/Contract Support Responsible for providing subject matter expertise in the evaluation, compliance check, and affirmation grant applications submitted to the SCBBO meet (or do not meet), the minimum qualifications outlined as gating criteria pertaining to the BEAD program.

-As stated in section 2.4.6, the SCBBO will define project areas at the 2020 Census ZIP Code Tabulation Areas (ZCTA) to ensure complete expansion of broadband across the State.
-Prospective subgrantees must submit one application per ISP containing gating criteria and one application attachment package per project (ZCTA); SCBBO will not accept application attachment packages that include multiple ZCTAs.
-Similar to previous grant programs designed by the SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (ZCTA), with the exception of BSLs the applicant considers to be "Extremely High Cost" or not a true BSL.
-These instances must be fully documented at the BSL level by the applicant, including justification and cost.
-Applicants also have the option and are encouraged to select all eligible Community Anchor Institutions (CAIs) that are within the ZCTA.
+As stated in section 2.4.6, the SCBBO will define project areas at the county level to ensure complete expansion of broadband across the state.
+Prospective subgrantees must submit one application per county, SCBBO will not accept applications that include multiple counties.
+Similar to previous grant programs designed by SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (countywide), with the exception of BSLs the applicant considers to be "High Cost" or not a true BSL, these instances must be fully documented at the BSL level by the applicant, including justification and cost.
+Applicants also have the option and are encouraged to select all eligible Community Anchor Institutions that are within the county.
+Applicants have the flexibility to design their project into smaller geographies within a given county (SCBBO stated project areas), permitted they partner with other ISPs and this partnership results in broadband access being provided to all unserved and underserved BSLs, in addition to all eligible CAIs within the county.
+Partnerships among ISPs must be established prior to applying and clearly outlined in the prospective subgrantee's application at the time of submission.
+Each